-Trodelvy is a prescription medicine used to treat adults with breast cancer that is:
+Trodelvy is a prescription medicine used to treat adults with:

-- that has spread to other parts of the body (metastatic), and
+- when your breast cancer has spread to other parts of the body (metastatic) or cannot be removed by surgery, and

-It is not known if Trodelvy is safe and effective in people with moderate or severe liver problems.
+It is not known if this medication is safe and effective in people with moderate or severe liver problems.

-It is not known if Trodelvy is safe and effective in children.
+It is not known if this medication is safe and effective in children.

 Trodelvy can cause serious side effects, including:

 - Low white blood cell count (neutropenia).
-Low white blood cell counts are common with Trodelvy and can sometimes be severe and lead to infections that can be life-threatening.
+Low white blood cell counts are common with this medication and can sometimes be severe and lead to infections that can be life-threatening or cause death.
 Your healthcare provider should check your blood cell counts during treatment.
-If your white blood cell count is too low, your healthcare provider may need to lower your dose, give you a medicine to help prevent low blood cell count with future doses, or in some cases may stop treatment.
+If your white blood cell count is too low, your healthcare provider may need to lower your dose of Trodelvy, give you a medicine to help prevent low blood cell count with future doses, or in some cases may stop treatment with this medication.
 Your healthcare provider may need to give you antibiotic medicines if you develop fever while your white blood cell count is low.
-Call your healthcare provider right away if you develop any of the following signs of infection during treatment:
+Call your healthcare provider right away if you develop any of the following signs of infection during treatment with Trodelvy:

 - shortness of breath